karamimamali/FlaskArticly/README.md

 * Comment system
 * Most liked articles section

-## Coming soon
+## What we can do else?

-I will add these functionalities
+You can add these functionalities

 *  Profile photo
 *  View